School of Public Policy

 The school currently offers a Bachelor of Arts in Public Policy, as well as minors in Nonprofit Leadership and Social Innovation, Sustainability Studies, Science, Technology, Ethics and Policy (STEP) and Public Leadership.
 Courses may be found under PLCY.
 These courses are suggested for students wishing to develop knowledge and experience in public policy and leadership.
 The school also offers a 5-year bachelor's/master of public policy program for selected students.
-For additional information on the wide range of undergraduate opportunities see https://www.publicpolicy.umd.edu/undergraduate
+For additional information on the wide range of undergraduate opportunities see spp.umd.edu/your-education/undergraduate.

-First-time freshmen students who wish to major in Public Policy at the University of Maryland are encouraged to apply for admission to the University by the priority deadline of November 1.
+First-time freshmen students who wish to major in Public Policy at the University of Maryland are encouraged to apply for admission to the university by the early action deadline of November 1.
 There is no separate application for our major and seats in the major are guaranteed as we are NOT a limited enrollment program.

-Associate Professors: A. Bies (Assoc Prof), T. Egan (Assoc Prof, Lecturer), N. Hultman (Assoc Prof), R. Sprinkle (Assoc Prof), K. Vogel (Assoc Prof)
+Associate Professors: A. Bies (Assoc Prof), T. Egan (Assoc Prof), L. Qiu (Assoc Prof), R. Sprinkle (Assoc Prof), K. Walsemann (Assoc Prof)

 Clinical Professors: P. Bory (Assoc.
-Clin Prof), E. Cooper Jean (Assoc Clin Prof), E. Duke (Clin Prof), M. Gonzalez-Marcos (Assoc Clin Prof), A. Kaiser (Clin Prof), E. Luedtke (Assoc Clin Prof), B. Slaughter (Assoc.
+Clin Prof), E. Cooper Jean (Assoc Clin Prof), E. Duke (Clin Prof), A. Hackshaw (Assoc Clin Prof), A. Kaiser (Clin Prof), E. Luedtke (Assoc Clin Prof), B. Slaughter (Assoc.
 Clin Prof), S. Washburn (Assoc Clin Prof)

-Research Professors: R. Bierbaum (Res Prof), N. Gallagher (Res Prof & Dir), W. Lucyshyn (Sr Res Schl, Res Prof), I. Mintzer (Res Prof), W. Nolte (Res Prof)
+Research Professors: R. Bierbaum (Res Prof), N. Gallagher (Res Prof & Dir), W. Lucyshyn (Res Prof), I. Mintzer (Res Prof), W. Nolte (Res Prof)

 Associate Research Professors: N. Dietz (Assoc Res Prof), C. Harry (Assoc Res Prof), T. Hilde (Assoc Res Prof)

-Assistant Research Professor: J. Martinez Guzman (Asst Res Prof), K. Surana (Asst Res Prof), T. Wild (Asst Res Prof)
+Assistant Research Professors: J. Martinez Guzman (Asst Res Prof), K. Surana (Asst Res Prof), T. Wild (Asst Res Prof)

-The Public Policy Major has mandatory advising every semester.
+The Public Policy major has mandatory advising every semester.
 Academic advising is an ongoing process that helps students clarify their educational and career goals, and then chart a meaningful plan for achieving those goals.
 Advising is the joint responsibility of the student and the advisor.
 The advisor assists students in evaluating their degree progress and helps them select appropriate courses and other educational experiences tailored to their personal goals.
 Ultimately, students are responsible for making decisions, setting and meeting identified goals and published requirements.
 More information for students can be found here.
-Students can contact the Public Policy advising office by calling (301) 405-2370 or emailing firstname.lastname@example.org.
+Students can contact the Public Policy advising office by calling 301-405-2370 or emailing firstname.lastname@example.org.